 On The Water

 There are regular water taxis and lovely boat tours from the quayside in Conwy.
 Fishing trips can be arranged at the kiosk, and if you enjoy sailing, you can book sailing trips at Conwy Marina.

-You can try paddle boarding and kite surfing in Llandudno, dinghy sailing in the famous coastal village of Abersoch, surfing at Hells Mouth, and sea kyaking on nearby Anglesey.
-The unique Surf Snowdonia in nearby Trefiw has been a huge hit with guests at Castleview Cottage - the only one of it's kind in Europe!
+You can try paddle boarding at many local spots (from lakes to beautiful beaches) and these can be hired locally, dinghy sailing at the nearby coastal village of Penmanmawr, surfing at Hells Mouth, and sea kyaking off the coast of the Isle of Anglesey.
+The unique Surf Snowdonia (now called Adventure Parc Snowdonia) in nearby Trefiw has been a huge hit with guests at Castleview Cottage - the only inland surf lagoon in the country.